US parents win battle to evict son, 30

 "I don't see why they can't just, you know, wait a little bit for me to leave the house," Mr Rotondo argued, as his parents looked on, sitting with their lawyer.

-Sporting long hair and a beard, Mr Rotondo argued that six months was "a reasonable amount of time for someone who has been depending on persons for support".
+He said six months was "a reasonable amount of time for someone who has been depending on persons for support".

 The smiling judge urged him to speak to his parents, and to voluntarily leave the house, but Mr Rotondo refused.